miso-lims/miso-lims/docs/user_manual/qc_integration.md

 ]
 ```

-`qcStatus` must match the description of an existing run-library QC status in MISO.
+`qcStatus` must match the description of an existing run-item QC status in MISO.